Ski or Die

 Ski or Die is a 1990 winter sports game by Electronic Arts for the Amiga, NES, MS-DOS, and Commodore 64.
 It consists of five minigames which can be played individually or in a set sequentially.
 Up to six players can compete against each other via hotseat in four of the minigames, and semi-hotseat in one of them (up to two players at a time).
 The minigames are halfpipe-snowboarding, inflatable sled racing, aerial skiing, downhill skiing, and snowball fights.
+The shopkeeper was represented by Rodney Dangerfield.

 The MS-DOS port supports Roland MT-32 and AdLib audio.